cptemre/mern-project-no-1-grades-api/README.md

 I wanted to test my skills of JWT and cookie usage to connect my client with my server.

-Creatind database collections to read and manipulate them.
+Creating database collections to read and manipulate them.

 <hr>